averkij/video-splitter/README.md

 # Video Splitter via Subtitles Timestamps

-This fork modifies the original scripts in a way of using subtitles for preparing the splitting config first.
-Using this config it splits the video into chunks.
+This scripts splits the original video into chunks accordnig to the config file.
+To prepare the config use the srt2csv.py script and subtitles in .srt format.

 Under the hood script uses **ffmpeg** so you will need to have that installed.
 Sound in 5.1 format squashes to the stereo by using the **ffmpeg** commands.